Using Leap’s Hybrid Solvers#

 Not all accounts have access to this type of solver.

-Leap’s Hybrid Solvers#
+Hybrid Solvers#

 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum computer to parts of the problem where it benefits most, are designed to accommodate even very large problems.
-Leap’s hybrid solvers enable you to benefit from D-Wave’s deep investment in researching, developing, optimizing, and maintaining hybrid algorithms.
+Hybrid solvers enable you to benefit from D‑Wave’s deep investment in researching, developing, optimizing, and maintaining hybrid algorithms.

-The generally available hybrid solvers depend on your Leap™ account.
-Check your Leap dashboard to see which hybrid solvers are available to you.
+The generally available hybrid solvers depend on your account in the Leap service.
+Check your dashboard to see which hybrid solvers are available to you.

-Generally-available hybrid solvers currently supported in Leap include:
+Generally available hybrid solvers currently supported include:

 Hybrid BQM solver (e.g.,